Advertisement

 What if my flight is cancelled?

-If your flight is cancelled, you have the right to either a refund or rebooking, and the airline must always offer you the choice.
+If your flight is cancelled, the EU's Air Passenger Rights page says you are entitled to any of a refund, a re-routing, or a re-booking, and the airline must always offer you the choice.
 That means that if you no longer want to travel, for example if you've missed the event you were travelling for, the airline cannot deny you a refund and rebook your flight instead.

 Are there any exceptions?

 Unfortunately, yes.
-The rules about compensation do not apply if the delay or cancellation is due to "extraordinary circumstances", defined as events that couldn't have been avoided even if the airline took all reasonable measures.
+The EU's Air Passenger rights page says rules about compensation do not apply if the delay or cancellation is due to "extraordinary circumstances", defined as events that couldn't have been avoided even if the airline took all reasonable measures.

 Photo: Andreas Solaro/AFP